 2. Intimate friends, relatives, or current and former students of the panel of the judges are not eligible to submit.
 Faculty, staff, students, and alumni of Cleveland State University or the Northeast Ohio MFA Program (NEOMFA) are not eligible to submit their work.

 Guidelines & Notes

-1. Upload your manuscript as a .docx or .pdf to Submittable (mail submissions are no longer eligible).
+1. Upload your manuscript as a .docx or .pdf to Submittable (mail submissions are not eligible).